 To unlock exponential growth, learn how to generate network effects by enabling and empowering the flow of value between other parties.

-This familiar way of thinking sees a company’s relationships with its customers as one-way channels—let's call them "pipes".
+This familiar way of thinking sees a company's relationships with its customers as one-way channels—let's call them "pipes."
 The goal in a pipes model is efficiency, getting as much value as possible through the pipes to the consumers with the least friction.
-This model arose in a time when communication mostly flowed from companies to their customers.
-The pipes model connects one-to-many, like spokes in a wheel, with your company at the center.
+This model arose when communication mostly flowed from companies to their customers.
+The pipes model connects one-to-many, like spokes in a wheel, with the company at the center.

-Today, digital technology gives customers and other stakeholders new ways to connect and collaborate with each other, thus creating new kinds of value for themselves and others.
+Today, digital technology gives customers and other stakeholders new ways to connect and collaborate, thus creating new kinds of value for themselves and others.

 Platforms are the vehicles by which companies can enable and empower the co-creation of value with others.